Alcohol Intake Calculator

 How long does it take for alcohol to leave the body?

-Generally, about 1 hour per 1g of pure alcohol is needed for processing.
-There are large individual differences based on weight and liver function.
+Generally, it takes about 1 hour to metabolize 1g of pure alcohol.
+Individual differences are significant and depend on body weight and liver function.

 QUESTION 4